 "Professor, since Q.G.A. is a registered Hogwarts club—"

 "—we consider this activity a peaceful protest—"

 "—and we're fully within our rights—"

 I don't even need to hear the rest; I know exactly what subsection of the rule book they were pulling.
 "Damn aspiring lawyers," I mutter.
 Loopholes are a fickle friend, good and fun until they noose around my own neck.
 "Seriously Potter, and you complain about the things I drag you into—"

 A draft chills my right arm and I whirl around to see Hogwarts' beloved celebrity having already fled down the hall.
 Just before he disappears around the bend, he sticks his tongue at me.

 My aching legs spring into action as soon as I hear a very confused Professor Babbling say, "Er, all right.
 Carry on?" and a split-second later, the stampeding footsteps restart.

 When I reach the landing where Albus disappeared, I see no sign of him, but I'm nearly home free.
 I stumble down the staircase, catching myself on the railing as my foot snags on the rug.
 With my calves stretched to the point of no return, the common room is so close but so far away.

 A hawk-like squeal cuts through the air.
 So this is what it's like to be the sickly gazelle.
-On occasion, I've wondered about what must go through their mind as they fall away from their herd, and it's actually quite similar to Hogwarts friendship circles.
+On occasion, I've wondered about what goes through their mind when they fall away from their herd.
+It's quite similar to Hogwarts friendship circles.
 Bonded for ten years, made our pacts in the watering hole, but you'll still let me get mauled by a cheetah.